kitnil/awesome/README.md

 ## Rust

+- [spotify-tui](https://github.com/Rigellute/spotify-tui) - Spotify for the terminal written in Rust 🚀
+- [broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees
 - [tonic](https://github.com/hyperium/tonic) - A native gRPC client & server implementation with async/await support.
 - [sudo_pair](https://github.com/square/sudo_pair) - Plugin for sudo that requires another human to approve and monitor privileged sudo sessions
 - [nix-du](https://github.com/symphorien/nix-du) - Visualise which gc-roots to delete to free some space in your nix store